-- 3.1 Amended and Restated Certificate of Incorporation of Ultragenyx Pharmaceutical Inc. - 3.2 Ultragenyx Pharmaceutical Inc. Amended and Restated Bylaws. - 10.28 Addendum #3 to the Lease by and between Condiotti Enterprises, Inc. and Ultragenyx Pharmaceutical Inc.3 - 31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended. - 32.1 Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
-1350. - 101.INS XBRL Instance Document (1) - 101.SCH XBRL Taxonomy Extension Schema Document (1) - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document (1) - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document (1) - 101.LAB XBRL Taxonomy Extension Labels Linkbase Document (1) - $101.PRE \quad XBRL \; Taxonomy \; Extension \; Presentation \; Linkbase \; Document \; (1)$ - 1 Incorporated by reference to Exhibit 3.1 to the Form 8-K filed on February 5, 2014. - Incorporated by reference to Exhibit 3.2 to the Form 8-K filed on February 5, 2014. - Incorporated by reference to Exhibit 10.1 to the Form 8-K filed on February 25, 2014. - (1) Pursuant to applicable securities laws and regulations, we are deemed to have complied with the reporting obligation relating to the submission of interactive data files in such exhibits and are not subject to liability under any anti-fraud provisions of the federal securities laws as long as we have made a good faith attempt to comply with the submission requirements and promptly amend the interactive data files after becoming aware that the interactive data files fail to comply with the submission requirements.
+Incorporated by Reference Exhibit Number Exhibit Description Form Date Number Furnished or 3.1 Amended and Restated Certificate of Incorporation of Ultragenyx Pharmaceutical Inc. 8-K 2/5/2014 3.1 Filed Herewith 3.2 Ultragenyx Pharmaceutical Inc. Amended and Restated Bylaws 8-K 2/5/2014 3.2 10.1 First Amendment to License Agreement, dated as of March 1, X 2014, by and between Ultragenyx Pharmaceutical Inc. and St. Jude Children's Research Hospital 10.2 Amendment No. 1 to Executive Employment Agreement, dated X as of August 8, 2014, by and between Ultragenyx Pharmaceutical Inc. and Emil D. Kakkis, M.D., Ph.D.
+10.3 Amendment No. 1 to Offer of Employment, dated as of August X 8, 2014, by and between Ultragenyx Pharmaceutical Inc. and Thomas Kassberg 10.4 Amendment No. 1 to Offer of Employment, dated as of August X 8, 2014, by and between Ultragenyx Pharmaceutical Inc. and Shalini Sharp 31.1 Certification of Principal Executive Officer Required Under X Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer Required Under X Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal X Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
+1350 101.INS (1) XBRL Instance Document X 101.SCH (1) XBRL Taxonomy Extension Schema Document X 101.CAL (1) XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF (1) XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB (1) XBRL Taxonomy Extension Labels Linkbase Document X 101.PRE (1) XBRL Taxonomy Extension Presentation Linkbase Document X

+(1) Pursuant to applicable securities laws and regulations, we are deemed to have complied with the reporting obligation relating to the submission of interactive data files in such exhibits and are not subject to liability under any anti-fraud provisions of the federal securities laws as long as we have made a good faith attempt to comply with the submission requirements and promptly amend the interactive data files after becoming aware that the interactive data files fail to comply with the submission requirements.
 In accordance with Rule 406T of Regulation S-T, the information in these exhibits is furnished and deemed not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act, is deemed not filed for purposes of Section 18 of the Exchange Act of 1934, and otherwise is not subject to liability under these sections and shall not be incorporated by reference into any registration statement or other document filed under the Securities Act, except as expressly set forth by specific reference in such filing.